SEARCH AND RESCUE

 RTC_SAR_VICTIM_AIRCRAFT_ENTRANCE

-This is the node where the rescued person will enter the aircraft.
+This is the node where the rescued person will enter the aircraft at the end of the RTC animation.
 It should be projected on the ground, close to the aircraft entrance, and the node heading should be pointed towards the aircraft entrance as well.
-Once placed, you will need to connect the node to the correspondingRTC_SAR_VICTIM_ENTRANCE
+Once placed, you will need to connect the node to the correspondingRTC_SAR_VICTIM_ENTRANCEusing an edge.

 -